 Addiction’s Impact on the Economy

-The economic burden associated with alcohol and drug dependency is colossal, amounting to more than 250 billion annually in the USA alone due to lost productivity, crime, and increased healthcare costs.
+The economic burden associated with alcohol and drug dependency is colossal, amounting to more than $250 billion annually in the U.S. alone due to lost productivity, crime, and increased healthcare costs.
 Many Dover residents don’t realize just how much money they spend on alcohol and drugs.

 Healing Starts at Bonfire Behavioral Health

-If you are concerned that you have become chemically dependent on a drug that is harming yourself or others, contact Bonfire Behavioral Health by calling 603.617.4815 to learn how our life-changing programs can help you or a loved one start living a more joyful, connected, independent life.
+If you are concerned that you have become dependent on a substance that is harming yourself or others, contact Bonfire Behavioral Health today.
+Call our team at 603.617.4815 to learn how our life-changing programs, including 12-step therapy, can help you or a loved one start living a more joyful, connected, independent life.